MareDz/mystoredemo/README.md

 - [My Store](http://teststore.automationtesting.co.uk/) is demo application and this project is used only for demonstration purpose.
 - This project contains automation tests for [My Store](http://teststore.automationtesting.co.uk/) application.
-- Automation will be done in TypeScript with Playwright.
+- Automation is done in TypeScript with Playwright.

 - Focus of this project is to demonstrate my ***coding style, usage of POM, OOP, API, CI/CD, Static Methods, Variable Naming Conventions and Organization of Test Cases***.